jwmulholland/resume/resume.md

 # Chong Han Chua
-E: johncch@outlook.com
+* johncch@outlook.com
-P: +1 (412) 519-2749
+* +1 (412) 519-2749
-W: fifthrevision.com
+* fifthrevision.com

 # Hello
-I am passionate about building great products.
-I have more than 5 years of experience managing and building web and mobile products.
+I am a design technologist passionate about building products that people love.
+I have more than 9 years of experience managing and building web and mobile products.

-# My experience
+# Experience

+## Self-employed {.detail}
+*Freelance, since May 2017*

+Worked as a design consultant for Escher Reality, a Y-Combinator backed start-up making Augmented Reality (AR) SDKs.
+Besides creating the brand identity, website and other collateral, I designed single and multiuser AR experiences for mobile using Unity showcasing the company's technology.

+Designed and built animations for an LED matrix display (in Arduino) for a start-up working on a yet-to-be launched Internet of Things (IOT) device.
+Worked with a team of consultants to use human-centered design methods to design a business strategy for a major US telecommunications company.

-## Co-founder and Product
+## Co-founder, Product and Experience {.detail}
-*Echlo, Since Jan 2016*
+*Echlo, since Jan 2016*

-	We make Pulse – an iOS app that uses location to make finding friends and going out easy.
-The product was developed off a core idea and iterated on with a small group of users.
-I designed all the brand, UI and UX elements, and implemented the UI for the iOS app in Swift.
-I created a reusable CSS library and implemented the web apps in React, and created all public facing websites the company and product.
+Co-founded and developed a product on the idea that location data is always available on mobile and can be used to help people find and meet up with friends and family more easily and frequently.
+Created the product plan, market tested and iterated with a set of test users.
+Designed all the brand, UI and UX elements and implemented the iOS and web applications.

-## Senior Program Manager
+## Senior Program Manager {.detail}
 *Microsoft, Oct 2011 - Dec 2015*

-I was the product owner for all compose related experiences in Outlook.com.
-I transitioned the core experience with the Hotmail to Outlook.com redesign, and modernized the files and attachment experiences.
-I worked in tandem with other mail teams to create a unified experience and helped define our design language for web apps.
-I was also the product owner for the key marketing feature Sweep and other mailbox management tools such as Rules.
+Product owner for all Compose-related experiences in Outlook.com.
+I updated and improved the core experience with the Hotmail to Outlook.com redesign, modernized file attachments, rich text editor and added OneDrive integration.
+Collaborated with other teams to create a cross platform experience and to define the design system for Microsoft online services.

-I am proud of the human factors work such as app animations and interaction models for contact picker, keyboard shortcuts and message list selection.
-I have strong working relationship with user research.
-It is important to validate all proposed work with prototypes before the team commits to it.

-Later, I collaborated extensively with Research and Design to prototype opportunities for lightweight apps in the Office 365 ecosystem.
-I was the product owner for Twist, a reply-based photo app, working across research, design, engineering, legal and marketing, from zero to launch.
+Worked on shipping new and refining existing features such as Sweep, Advanced Rules, keyboard shortcuts, animations and message list selection for Outlook.com.

+Product owner for Twist, a Microsoft Garage app focused on creative communications using photos.
+I led the effort from conception to launch, across research, design, engineering, legal, voice and marketing.

+## Design Lead {.detail}
+*MHCI Capstone Project with SRI, Jan 2011 - Aug 2011*

+Worked on a team of four MHCI students to understand how students in AP Biology classes study the subject and designed an iPad app utilizing SRI's AI technology to improve learning outcomes.

-## IT Specialist
+## IT Specialist {.detail}
 *IBM, Aug 2008 - July 2010*

-I joined IBM straight out of college and got a great education in software engineering there.
-I had an opportunity to work on both low level device drivers and user interfaces.
-Ultimately, an opportunity to both design and develop a customer facing app on a touch screen kiosk kindled my love for UX.

-## Freelance work
-*Since 2000*

-I've done various print, digital and web development work for organizations from amateur improv groups to startups.
+Worked on a custom enterprise project with the largest telecommiunications company in South East Asia.
+This includes building low-level device drivers for kiosks, web applications to help members of staff process customer inquiries and applications on kiosks that help customers self-service and check-in at the business's retail locations.

-# My education
+# Education

-## Masters in Human-Computer Interaction
+## Masters in Human-Computer Interaction {.detail}
 *Carnegie-Mellon University, 2011*

-## B.Eng (Hons) in Electrical Engineering
+## B.Eng (Honors) in Electrical Engineering {.detail}
 *National University of Singapore, 2008*

-# Awards, for fun
+# Awards
 ## 1st place, Yahoo!
-HackU at CMU
+HackU at CMU {.detail}
 *Oct 2010*

-## Winning team, Microsoft Firenze BXT competition
+## 1st place, Microsoft Firenze BXT competition {.detail}
 *March 2011*

-# I'm proficient at
+# Skills

-Rapid prototyping, user interviews, concept generation, Illustrator, Sketch, HTML+CSS, Javascript, Swift, Objec-tive-C.
+Ethnographic research, human-centered design, idea generation, wireframe development, visual design, usability testing, product management, prototyping (paper and digital), HTML+CSS, Javascript, Swift, Objective-C, React, Java.